Real Madrid Femenino

-Real Madrid Femenino is a Spanish women's football club in Madrid.
-Founded as the independent Club Deportivo TACÓN in 2014, the club later underwent a merger and acquisition process with Real Madrid beginning in 2019 and was officially rebranded as Real Madrid's women's football section in 2020.
+Real Madrid Femenino is a Spanish professional women’s football club based in Madrid, competing in the Primera División, the highest level of women’s football in Spain.
+Founded in 2014 as the independent Club Deportivo TACÓN, the team entered into a merger and acquisition process with Real Madrid CF in 2019.
+Upon the completion of this integration, it was officially rebranded in 2020 as the women’s football section of Real Madrid.
+The team hosts its home fixtures at the Alfredo Di Stéfano Stadium, a venue within the club’s Ciudad Real Madrid training complex.

-The club currently plays in the Primera División.

 History

 2014–2019: Club Deportivo TACÓN

-CD TACÓN was founded on 12 September 2014 and began playing at senior level in 2016.
+CD TACÓN was founded on 12 September 2014.
 The name TACÓN (Heel) is an acronym of Trabajo (work) Atrevimiento (dare/bravery) Conocimiento (knowledge) Organización (organisation) Notoriedad (visibility/renown).
 In their first competitive season, 2015–16, the club only registered an under-14 team.
-In June 2016, TACÓN announced a merger with CD Canillas for incorporating their women's senior and under-19 teams.
+In June 2016, TACÓN announced a merger with CD Canillas for incorporating their women's senior (which had been competing in the second tier for the past three seasons) and under-19 teams.

-In their first season at senior level, in the 2016–17 Segunda División, TACÓN finished second in their regional group, below Madrid CFF, who won promotion to the Primera División.
+In their first season at senior level, in the 2016–17 Segunda División, TACÓN finished second in their regional group, below Madrid CFF who won promotion to the Primera División.

-Because both Madrid CFF and TACÓN were clubs open to a potential takeover by Real Madrid, a rivalry developed between them.
-Madrid CFF was founded in 2010 by businessman Alfredo Ulloa, a Real Madrid socio (member) like TACÓN's founder, Ana Rossell.
-She described the clubs' relations as "cordial" in 2019.
+Because both TACÓN and Madrid CFF (founded in 2010 by businessman Alfredo Ulloa, a Real Madrid socio - club member - like TACÓN's founder, Ana Rossell) were clubs open to a potential takeover by Real Madrid, a rivalry developed between them.
+Rosell described the clubs' relations as "cordial" in 2019.